 • Master of Science in Sports Science and Rehabilitation (online)

 As one of North America’s top chiropractic universities, Logan University offers students a demanding science-based curriculum taught by highly qualified faculty in state-of-the-art educational and learning facilities.
 Through an innovative, outcome-based academic curriculum that emphasizes evidence-informed care, diverse clinical immersion opportunities, emerging technology, and proven practices, Logan University graduates are well trained, confident, and better prepared for the future.

-Innovative clinical education continues to be a hallmark of Logan’s education with hands-on learning in real-world settings.
-At Logan University students are provided with the knowledge, tools, and experiences to successfully transition from classroom to clinic.
+Innovative clinical education continues to be a hallmark of Logan’s education, with hands-on learning in real-world settings.
+Students are provided with the knowledge, tools, and experiences to successfully transition from classroom to clinic.
 Logan’s Assessment Center offers monitored exam rooms for faculty observation, formative feedback, and sharing best practices for improved outcomes.
 Hands-on internship programs give Logan student interns exposure to a diverse patient population and complex clinical cases.
-Opportunities are available at organizations that allow students to step outside the traditional classroom and into environments where interns can treat a variety of individuals, including veterans, the physically disabled, and NCAA Division I athletes.
+Opportunities are available at organizations that allow students to step outside the traditional classroom and into environments where they can treat a variety of individuals, including veterans, the physically disabled, and NCAA Division I athletes.